-Developments which occur in Athy over the period 2012-2018 will be partly determined by the implementation of the Town Development By anticipating the effects implementing the Plan, and development which cannot be sustainably accommodated, by such as directina development towards more compatible and receiving environments, improvements in environmental management and planning can occur.
+Developments which occur in Athy over the period 2012-2018 will be partly determined by the implementation of the Town Development anticipating the effects implementing the Plan, and avoiding development which cannot be sustainably accommodated, such as by directing development towards more compatible and receiving environments, improvements in environmental management planning can occur.
 Benefits of considering environmental effects at this strategic Plan level include: that the scope of lower tier environmental assessments which may be required are likely to be reduced; the impacts arising from projects are also likely to be reduced; and, planning applications are more likely to be granted consent.